Ritwikavps/BurstinessAndInterpersonalForagingPaper/A4_DataAnalysis/README.md

 A5_TimeFromLastInteraction_Vs_CategoricalStepSize contains code used to test whether elapsed time since the last infant-adult interaction predict categorical step sizes between consecutive vocalisations by infant speakers.

+    [Note to self: Link schematics and data tables (either on OSF or here) and refer to them]